National Human Rights Commission (Mongolia): The Powers of the Commissioner in charge of the prevention of torture

+Secretariat

 Under to the Law on the National Human Rights Commission of Mongolia, the Commission has a Secretariat.
 The Secretariat of the Commission was established on 20 February 2001.
-The rules and regulations of the Secretariat are adopted by the Chief Commissioner, and the staff and salary fund are included in the budget approved by the State Great Hural.
+The rules and regulations of the Secretariat are adopted by the Chief Commissioner, and the staff and salary fund are included in the budget approved by the Parliament of Mongolia.

-Members of the Secretariat are civil administrative workers.
-The Secretariat primarily aims at providing the Commission with stable and steady activity, supporting the Chief Commissioner and the Commissioners in fulfilling their authority with methodological assistance.
+Staff members of the Secretariat are civil administrative servants.
+The Secretariat primarily aims at providing professional and methodological assistance to the Commissioners to exercise their powers.

+Civil society board

+The Commission has the Civil society board to support its activities.
+The Board has pluralistic members from human rights nonprofit organizations, lecturers, and researchers from academic institutions and universities.